-It's been over three years since the ACT Government opened the gates of the National Arboretum Canberra to the public for the first time.
-Many community and educational activities have occurred at the Arboretum since it opened, so it is an opportune time to consider its future strategic directions.
+In 2016, it had been over three years since the ACT Government opened the gates of the National Arboretum Canberra to the public for the first time.
+Many community and educational activities have occurred at the Arboretum since it opened, so it was an opportune time to consider its future strategic directions.

 The strategic direction setting process will be informed by the extensive stakeholder and community consultation process undertaken over the past three months, as well as the findings and recommendations of the Forests Review.